UniMath/agda-unimath/src/foundation-core/pullbacks.lagda.md

 ### The gap map into the standard pullback

-The {{#concept "gap map" Disambiguation="cone over a cospan" Agda=gap}} of a [commuting square](foundation-core.commuting-squares-of-maps.md) is the map from the domain of the cone into the standard pullback.
+The {{#concept "standard gap map" Disambiguation="cone over a cospan" Agda=gap}}
+of a [commuting square](foundation-core.commuting-squares-of-maps.md) is the map from the domain of the cone into the standard pullback.

 ```agda
 module _